 For the right sites, high efficiency CHP provides typical energy cost savings of 30-40% compared to grid supplied power and heat from boilers.
 This can often deliver a return on investment within 2 to 3 years.

 The Digest of UK Energy Statistics (DUKES) provides a comprehensive picture of energy production, with specific chapters addressing an element of the contribution to the UK’s energy requirement.
-The statistics used in this article are all drawn from the Combined Heat and Power chapter of DUKES 2019.
+The statistics used in this article are all drawn from the CHP chapter of DUKES 2020.

 CHP remains a popular cost and carbon saving technology for heavy-industrial energy users.
-The oil and gas sector was the largest CHP contributor by capacity in 2018 and saw a 10% increase in CHP electricity output.
-The chemicals, food and drink, and paper and publishing sectors also accounted for significant amounts of CHP capacity.
+The oil and gas terminals sector were the largest CHP contributor by capacity in 2019, accounting for 35.7% of total CHP electricity capacity in the UK.
+The chemicals, food and drink, and transport, commerce and administration sectors also accounted for significant amounts of CHP capacity.

-16% of UK CHP capacity is accounted for by ‘other’ sectors, including agriculture, community heating, leisure, transport and commerce.
+16.4% of UK CHP capacity is accounted for by ‘other’ sectors, including agriculture, community heating, leisure, landfill and incineration.

 Cost saving is the fundamental driver of CHP uptake, with businesses of all types and sizes investing in cogeneration to reduce heat and electricity bills.